Mega Turrican

 There are a number of mechanical changes in Mega Turrican, some really good and others baffling.
 The laser whip has been replaced with a plasma rope.
 This rope is both a weapon and a grappling hook.
 Cool idea but it is criminally underused; you can ignore its existence completely up until the fourth level.
 The Energy wheel can no longer be used an unlimited number of times.
 Now it has a meter that slowly depletes and is only refilled after losing a life or completing a level.
 The three main weapons are exactly the same as before but visually look better.
 The most crucial change is your life bar.
 It is now segmented but more importantly you have a few seconds of invincibility after taking a hit.
 This is huge, and reduces the difficulty significantly.

 For its final two levels the game opens up and returns to its roots.
 These two worlds, especially the alien ship are massive, with confusing layouts and numerous dead ends.
 The plasma rope and energy wheel see much more use in these levels and they offer a glimpse of what could have been.
-While they aren’t my favorite I will admit I liked them better than anything in the first game.
+While they are not my favorite I will admit I liked them better than anything in the first game.
 My only complaint is that the game is a bit short at only five levels.
-Part of that is due to its protracted development and while I wanted more at least it’s one hell of a ride.
+Part of that is due to its protracted development.
+While I wanted more at least it is one hell of a ride.

 Mega Turrican looks phenomenal but that is no surprise when the game Factor 5 is the co-developer.
-While it lacks the sheer spectacle of a Gunstar Heroes or Alien Soldier it more than makes up for it with incredibly detailed artwork.
+While it lacks the spectacle of a Gunstar Heroes or Alien Soldier it makes up for it with spectacular art.
 The cold metal factories and ruined cities are a perfect complement for the Genesis’ darker color palette with the kinds of lavish detail you would expect from a title released later in the console’s lifespan.
-Both Mega Turrican and Super Turrican were in development at the same time and they both share a few design elements and even levels.
+Both Mega Turrican and Super Turrican were in development simultaneously and share a few design elements and even levels.
 While it lacks that game’s color palette in some respects I found this to be stronger visually, especially the bosses.

 The music is generally excellent full of excellent tunes reminiscent of the Genesis’s best.
-The soft and melodic soundtrack manages to dodge the completely robotic sound of its peers but this is still FM synth so a bit of that rough guitar twang is still present.
+The soft and melodic soundtrack manages to dodge the robotic sound of its peers.
+But this is still FM synth so a bit of that rough guitar twang is still present.
 The sound effects oddly enough are a bit weak and lacking punch, something you can’t say about too many Genesis titles.

 In Closing